 The Youth Adaptation Solutions Challenge (YouthADAPT) is an annual competition and awards program that supports youth-led enterprises with innovative climate adaptation and resilience solutions.
-Each winner of the Challenge receives a \$100,000 grant, enabling them to expand their solutions.
-The winners also gain business support through a 12-month accelerator program.
+Every winner receives a \$100,000 grant, enabling them to expand their businesses.
+The winners also get support through a 12-month accelerator program.

-The inaugural YouthADAPT Challenge was launched in 2021, and it had significant impacts.
-The 2021 cohort created 8,512 direct and indirect jobs, trained over 12,000 small-holder farmers, and recorded 123% surge in revenue.
-In September 2022, GCA and its partners launched the second YouthADAPT Challenge, building upon the achievements of its inaugural Challenge.
-For the 2022 cohort, GCA selected 20 winners out of 3,700 applications from 51 African countries.
-The cohort of winners was selected from 13 countries and reflected a gender balance, with over 50% representation of female-led businesses.
+The YouthADAPT Challenge was launched in 2021, with significant impact.
+The 2021 cohort created 8,512 direct and indirect jobs, trained over 12,000 small-holder farmers, and recorded a 123% surge in revenue For the 2022 cohort, GCA selected 20 winners out of 3,700 applications from 51 African countries.
+The winners were selected from 13 countries , with over 50% representation of female-led businesses.
 Preliminary results from the 2022 cohort include the creation of 351 jobs (158 direct and 193 indirect), training of 11,128 small holder farmers and unlocking over €700,000 in additional funding.

-The YouthADAPT Challenge winners lead adaptation solutions in agriculture, water, waste management and digital solutions.
-The variety of adaptation solutions that these young entrepreneurs represent demonstrates the potential of youth-led entrepreneurship to create adaptation jobs while protecting communities from the worst impacts of climate change.
+The YouthADAPT Challenge winners develop adaptation solutions in agriculture, water, waste management and digital .
+These young entrepreneurs demonstrate the potential to create adaptation jobs while protecting communities from the worst impacts of climate change.